eccentricexit/iuvo/README.md

 #### Local testnet:

 If you choose to deploy locally, you will have to interact with the contracts directly through the `truffle console`.
-This is because the frontend requires uPort's infrastructure and smartcontracts.
+This is because the frontend requires uPort's infrastructure and smart contracts.

 Also note that to hire a doctor, you need to pass the function an address of an arbitrator.
-This can be any address if you don't plan on raising a dispute.
+This can be any address if you don't plan on raising a dispute (you probably don't).

 #### Rinkeby testnet:

 If you choose to deploy the contracts to Rinkeby, you get the benefit of using the frontend.
-But you need to update it's configuration with your own dapp data.
+But you need to update it's configuration with your own dapp data:

 1. See [uPort's documentation](https://developer.uport.me/gettingstarted#1-get-the-u-port-app) on how to register.
 2. Update `src/util/connectors.js`
+3. `npm start`

 ## License